 China's Tianwen-1 mission nails historic rover landing on Mars

-The arrival of Zhurong on the red planet heralds a new era in space exploration for the Chinese space agency.
+The Zhurong rover's arrival on the red planet heralds a new era in space exploration for the Chinese space agency.

 More in www.cnet.com